inonehp/home-page/README.md

 > - New Tab Redirect extension: any website in a new tab page.

 > [!IMPORTANT]
 > - You can find information about other licenses on the "about" page.
 > - The Google analytics ID is in the file "/js/main.js", it works if accept the cookie.
+> - Carefully!
+The folder: "other-projects" contains PHP, Python, ... files.